uofajillian/edx-documentation/en_us/xblock/source/quick_start/prereqs.rst

-.. _XBlock Development Requirements:
+.. _Install XBlock Prerequisites:

 ################################
-XBlock Development Requirements
+Install XBlock Prerequisites
 ################################

-To build an XBlock, you must have required background knowledge, described in this topic.
-See the following requirements:
+To build an XBlock, you must have the following tools on your computer.

-* `Git`_
-* `A Virtual Environment`_
+.. contents:: Section Contents:
+ :local:
+ :depth: 1

 ****
 Git